redblobgames/circular-obstacle-pathfinding/README.md

 A* works on a _graph_: a collection of _nodes_ connected by _edges_.
-When generating new paths from a partial path that ends at node _q_, A* makes a new path for each out-edge leading from _q_.
-In a grid-based world that doesn't support diagonal movement, the new paths correspond to taking one step north, south, east and west.
-On a grid with diagonal movement, A* makes additional paths for going northeast, southeast, etc.
+When generating new paths from a partial path that ends at node _q_, A* makes a new path for each edge leading out of _q_.
+In a grid-based world, each node represents an individual grid location, while each edge represents a connection to a neighboring location to the north, south, east and west.

-Before A* can run on the forest of round obstacles, we need to convert it into a graph that A* can use.
+Before A* can run on the forest of round obstacles, we need to convert it into a graph.
 Remember that all the paths through the forest consist of alternating line segments and arc sections.
 The segments and arcs act as edges in the graph; the endpoints of the segments and arcs&mdash;and the start and goal points&mdash;become the nodes.
 A path through this graph is a series of nodes (that is, segment or arc endpoints) connected by edges (that is, segments or arcs).

 [interactive diagram showing the path broken into segments and arcs with common endpoints]